signl4/docs/integrations/uptime-kuma/uptime-kuma.md

 # SIGNL4 Integration with Uptime Kuma

-**Attention: This integration will be available in [Uptime Kuma 2.0](https://github.com/louislam/uptime-kuma/issues/4500) with will be released later on 2024.**
+**Attention: This integration is available in Uptime Kuma 2.0.0-beta.0 and later.**

 [Uptime Kuma](https://uptime.kuma.pet/) is an easy-to-use self-hosted monitoring tool that.
 It offers a variety of monitoring types, including web-site and certificate checks, as well as status pages.